4 people were killed and 20 more were injured in a shooting at a bar in South Carolina, sheriff says

-BEAUFORT, S.C. — A mass shooting at a crowded bar on an idyllic South Carolina island has left four people dead and at least 20 injured, officials say.
+BEAUFORT, S.C. — A mass shooting at a crowded bar on an idyllic South Carolina island has left four people dead and at least 20 injured, officials said.

 The shooting occurred early Sunday at Willie's Bar and Grill on St. Helena Island, officials said.
 A large crowd was at the scene when sheriff's deputies arrived and found several people suffering from gunshot wounds.